dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 1. Create a Databricks workspace in Azure

-    In your Azure Portal search for Databricks and create a new workspace.
+    In your Azure Portal, search for Databricks and create a new workspace.
 In the "Pricing Tier" section, select "Premium" to be able to use the Unity Catalog.

 2. Create an ADLS Gen 2 storage account